The following is a series of questions and answers designed to help you understand how Arlia Tattoo handles it's Tattoo Booking Process.

 "WHY wasn't my inquiry chosen this time?
 I’VE Sent in my request 'X' AMOUNT OF TIMES..."

-Something we consider most important when selecting tattoos, and we see a ton of this, is that people try to put too many things into one idea.
+Something we see a lot of is that people try to put too many things into one idea.
 They have a ton of favorite characters and colors and ideas and they want to see them all into their one tattoo idea.
 And while listing that out is easy enough, getting it all to flow into a single design is pretty tricky.
 Tattoo designs are almost always just 1 or 2 subject matters.
 A single character or item, maybe two.
 You want your design to be easily read and flow well with everything rather than cluttered and full of too many action lines and poor composition to not fit your body.
-Another thing to consider is color theory.
-If you use all of the colors because there are so many subjects in a design, then it’s tougher to get a complimentary color scheme in your tattoo that makes your tattoo have that extra ‘pop’.

-Inquiry B wants a tattoo on the inner right forearm wants Stitch holding holding a Scrump doll with a big smile on his face cause he is happy.
+Inquiry B wants a tattoo on the inner right forearm.
+This person wants Stitch holding a Scrump doll.

 See the difference?
 While Inquiry A would be an adorable idea and would make an excellent print or shirt or something, it has far too many focus points and subject matters to flow well into a tattoo design.
 Inquiry B is concise and easily recognizable, and in our opinion, would make for a way more successful tattoo.
 So that’s the inquiry that would get a response first.
 In this case, for Inquiry A, we would suggest getting a few tattoos to capture all of your ideas.
 One with Lilo holding the sandwich, then another of Stitch holding Scrump, and Ariel swimming with Squirt the turtle, etc.